 The applicant has the right to formally appeal the denial/termination decision to the Virginia Department of Medical Assistance Services (DMAS).
-An appeal must be requested by the applicant or his/her Authorized Representative within 30 days after receipt of the written Notice of Action (denial) or Advance Notice of Proposed Action (termination/cancellation of benefits).
+An appeal must be requested by the applicant or his/her Authorized Representative within 35 days of the date on the written Notice of Action (denial) or Advance Notice of Proposed Action (termination/cancellation of benefits).
 If appealing an unreasonable delay in processing of an application, an appeal may be filed at any time until the agency has acted upon the application.

-If the person misses this 30 day window, there is the possibility to claim good cause for filing an untimely appeal.
+If the person misses this 35 day window, there is the possibility to claim good cause for filing an untimely appeal.
 Complete the good cause questionnaire that is part of the Appeal Form.